 Often abbreviated as Force Recon or even FORECON, the US Marine Corps Force Reconnaissance special operations, among the top US special forces teams, provide certain elements regarding military intelligence to the command sector of their Marine Air-Ground Task Force, supporting their force commanders as well as their subordinate operating units, the Fleet Marine Force (FMF).

-FORECON operates autonomously behind enemy lines, often performing special missions that support the conventional warfare.
-They, like the Navy SEALs, receive land, sea and air training for insertion and extraction missions.
-Their focus generally remains primarily in supporting Marine operations.
+The FORECON operates autonomously behind enemy lines, often performing special missions that support conventional warfare.
+They, like the Navy SEALs, receive land, sea, and air training for insertion and extraction missions.
+Their focus generally remains primarily on supporting Marine operations.